w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 # Runtime Upgrades

-Runtime upgrades allow Polkadot to change the logic of the chain, without the need for a hard fork.
+Runtime upgrades allow {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} to change the logic of the chain, without the need for a hard fork.

 ## Forkless Upgrades